It's like 'Guess Who?' only with Wu-Tang Clan members and affiliated artists, duh. Wanna get your hands on it?

 The correct rapper is RZA.
 Well done.

-If you think you know the identity of your opponent’ rapper, you may make a guess.
-Beware!
+If you think you know the identity of your opponent’s rapper, you may make a guess.
+But you must think first before you move!
 If your guess is wrong, you’ll lose the game as well as your street cred.

 Score one peg in the hold on your playing board each time you win a round.
 The winner is the one with the most pegs after five rounds, and the loser, well, the loser has to cut their penis off just like Christ Bearer.
 (Nah, we're joking.
-The loser has to dance convincingly to Mariah Carey and Ol Dirty Bastard's "Fantasy (Remix)" for the entire unfathomable 5 minute duration, while the winner claps victoriously.)
+The loser has to dance convincingly to Mariah Carey and Ol Dirty Bastard's "Fantasy" for the entire unfathomable five minute duration, while the winner claps victoriously.)

 Hey!
 Are you a Wu-Tang fanatic or an actual member of the Clan?
+Is your Guess Wu style immensely strong and immune to nearly any weapon?
 Do you like the look of this game and think you can show us how to play it properly?
 Wanna try and win it?
 Shout at us on Twitter @NoiseyMusic.